Automattic/wp-calypso/client/lib/create-selector/README.md

 - A function which calculates the cached result given a state object and any number of variable arguments necessary to calculate the result
 - A function or array of functions which return array of dependent state, given the state and the same arguments as the selector
 - _(Optional)_ A function to customize the cache key used by the inner memoized function
+- _(Optional)_ A boolean flag to indicate whether or not the caching should bust per individual key (false by default)

 For example, we might consider that our state contains post objects, each of which are assigned to a particular site.
 Retrieving an array of posts for a specific site would require us to filter over all of the known posts.
 While this would normally be an expensive operation, we can use `createSelector` to create a memoized function: